seed-rs/seed/README.md

 ### Initializing your app
-To start your app, pass an instance of your model, the update function, the top-level component function (not its output), and name of the element (Usually a Div or Section) you wish to mount it to to the `seed::run` function:
+To start your app, pass an instance of your model, the update function, the top-level component function (not its output), and id of the element (Usually a Div or Section) you wish to mount it to to the `seed::run` function:
 ```rust
 #[wasm_bindgen]
 pub fn render() {